ugurdogrusoz/visuall/doc/UG.md

 ### Context menus

-Visu*all* has some context dependant operations per node and edge type as well as for the map.
+Visu*all* has some context dependent operations per node and edge type as well as for the map.
 To enable the context menu of a specific map object, simply right click on that object.
 For instance, when you click on a movie, you'll be presented with a set of operations that are specific to movies such as "Use Movie Poster", which brings and uses the poster of the associated movie in the map from a public web service.
 To pop up the graph menu, right-click on the canvas, where there is no node or edge.

 <p align="center">
   <img src="image/context-menu-example.png" width="320"/>